M-Dutta/statement-lookup/README.md

 # Statement Lookup

 This is a plugin that provides more context on statements you read online.
-It interacts with Gemeni to gather informantion about a selected text.
+It interacts with Gemini to gather informantion about a selected text.

 ### Example Images: